As the second largest metropolitan borough by population, Leeds has been a staple of the British economy and lifestyle for hundreds of years.

-The city of Leeds has a full time student population of over 65,000, yet the number of available student apartments is estimated to be just under 14,000, which leaves a huge demand for student property investment in Leeds.
-With seven educational institues for full time study, the number of students coming to Leeds will swell over the next few years, which will give investors who purchase student property for sale in Leeds high rental yields for years to come.
+When it comes to actually studying in Leeds, the city is one of the UK's traditional hubs of higher education and the third largest outside of London and Manchester.
+There are seven educational institutes for full time study and if you combine that with a full time student population of over 65,000, the number of available student apartments is estimated to be fewer than 14,000, which leaves a huge demand for student property investment in Leeds, giving investors who purchase student property for sale in Leeds high rental yields for years to come.

-Understandably, there is today a considerable demand for student accommodation investments in Leeds and its surrounding suburbs, especially due to the larger number of overseas students who attended the cities universities.
+Understandably, there is today a considerable demand for student property investments in Leeds and its surrounding suburbs, especially due to the larger number of overseas students who attended the cities universities.